kkchau/Genome-Annotation-Table/README.md

 - [x] Allow user to search for annotations
 - [x] Allow user to download information
 - [x] Implement statitistics for hits at bottom of table
-- [ ] Parse and standardize annotations --> Waiting on project 1
+- [x] Parse and standardize annotations
 - [x] Allow user to click row and go to raw annotation in separate page

 ### Teams with raw annotations